ewpratten/ewpratten.com/content/blog/2020-12-19-Vanilla-plus-mods.md

 date:   2020-12-19
 written: 2020-12-04
 tags: project python short
+extra:
     excerpt: >-
         Over the past 10 years, I have been building the perfect Minecraft experience for myself.
 This post shares the collection of mods I run, and why I use them.
 redirect_from:
  - /post/gas49g43/
  - /gas49g43/